Using SMQueue with Message Queues That Failover

 )

-I think that the plan is to support more than two broker nodes and support for failover strategies into future versions of SMQueue.
+That's it.
+Your client will now fail over to the secondary broker when the primary goes down.
+I believe the plan is to support more than two broker nodes and pluggable failover strategies in future versions of SMQueue.